-Park reservations can be made at the Southridge Sports Complex or the Kennewick Community Center.
+Park reservations can be made at the Numerica Pavilion, Keewaydin Community Center, or online.
 If your event is open to the public or over 100 people, please see the Special Events Page for more details.

 The BB / RR area is composed of 7 distinct neighborhoods including Columbia Drive and the auto dealers and commercial services along it.
 Duffy's Pond and the approach to Clover Island.
 The mobile home parks and residential developments along the levy leading to Columbia Park and south of Columbia Drive, and the numerous salvage, warehouse, and trucking businesses along the railroad tracks.